|All Mountain Freestyle

 Pipe: It’s even not bad in the pipe either.
-There is good grip and a solid drive wall to wall.
-You would have to preserve your edges very well compared to other boards with a little something more in the side cut but if you can it will hold well.
+There are good grip and a solid drive wall to wall.
+You would have to preserve your edges very well compared to other boards with a little something more in the sidecut but if you can it will hold well.
 A really solid pipe rider will enjoy this but if you don’t know what you are doing it could fuck you up.

 Jumps: It’s not very easy to generate your own air but a good rider can really make this board spring.
 It’s all about hitting kickers of all sizes.
 You have to know what you are doing though.